-To draw horse head traditionally belongs among the most popular animal related themes.
-Horse head looks deceptively simple.
+To draw horse head traditionally belongs among the most popular animal-related themes.
+The horse head looks deceptively simple.

 I will show you a very simple process.

-You’ll understand that to capture a “so-so” accurate basic sketch of a horse head is not as difficult as you may have imagined before.
+You’ll understand that capturing a “so-so” accurate basic sketch of a horse head is not as difficult as you may have imagined before.

 Whether you draw from a photo, or a live animal, whatever works for you is OK, but please observe carefully first every possible detail.

-It is important to draw horse head in your mind, first.
+It is important to draw a horse's head in your mind, first.

-I purposely put more steps than necessary in order to make clear how the coloring and shading develops.
+I purposely put more steps than necessary to make clear how the coloring and shading develop.

 Please make your drawing better than mine!